Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: System Model and Related Work

-For the DNC-based two-way relaying method, it is crucial to design the mapping function $ \vx_r(\vy_{1r},\vy_{2r})$ such that both messages can be decoded by their desired receivers, and more desirable to optimize it to achieve the best performance in terms of capacity or bit error rate.
-By using the concept of SDF on designing $ \vx_r(\vy_{1r},\vy_{2r})$, the TW-SDF protocol is conceived and is about be described in the following.
+In the DNC-based two-way relaying method, it is crucial to carefully design the mapping function $ f(\vy_{1r},\vy_{2r})$ such that both messages can be decoded by their desired receivers.
+It is even more desirable to optimize it to achieve the best performance in terms of capacity or bit error rate.
+Using the concept of SDF to design $f(\vy_{1r},\vy_{2r})$ leads to the TW-SDF protocol, which is described in the following.